uwejacobs/owm-weather/readme.txt

 1. You just created your first weather!
 Now you add additional fields under "Display", change the look-and-feel under "Layout" or add a map with layers under "Map".

 == Frequently Asked Questions ==
-= How many cities are supported by WP OWM Weather? = Over 200,000 cities from 238 countries and territories.
+= How many cities are supported by OWM Weather? =
+Over 200,000 cities from 238 countries and territories.
 Every location on earth is also selectable via latitude/longitude.
-= How many differents weather can I create with WP OWM Weather? = Unlimited due to WordPress Custom Post Types.
+= How many differents weather can I create with OWM Weather? = Unlimited due to WordPress Custom Post Types.
 = In which languages is the weather data displayed? = The setup pages are displayed in English with partial translations in French, Italian, Hungarian, Hebrew, Polish, Russian, Danish, German, Portuguese.
 Open Weather Map provides the data in most languages.